June-Skeeter/GEOB270_Lab3_2021S1/Content/Part2.md

 	* Whenever downloading data, it is crucial to check the metadata
     * Check your email for the download link (this may take a few minutes).
 **2)** Download the data and add it to your PA_Data folder in your PA_RiskAssesment project.
 * The layer name isn't very descriptive.
-Consider renaming it Roads!
+Name it PA_Roads

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5jaULGb5ux4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>